alexkcal/mac/certificate-add-trusted/README.md

-##Adding a Trusted Certificate##
+##Adding a Trusted Certificate

-Used thi script to add a certificate as trusted to the System Keychain and/or the logged in user's login keychain.
+Used this script to add a certificate as trusted to the System Keychain and/or the logged in user's login keychain.

 ######Modifying the Variables in the Script######
 - Certificate name and location: directory path and certificate name, e.g. /private/tmp/certificate.cer